DMAT: An End-to-End Framework for Joint Atmospheric Turbulence Mitigation and Object Detection

 When the temperature difference between the ground and the air increases, the thickness of each air layer diminishes, and they ascend rapidly.
 This leads to rapid micro-scale changes in the air’s refractive index that degrade the visual quality of video signals and in turn impacting the effectiveness of automated recognition and tracking algorithms.
 Objects behind the distorting layers become nearly impossible to recognize using methods designed to operate in non-distorted environments.

-To address the challenges posed by Atmospheric Turbulence in video processing, current learning-based approaches typically adopt a range of strategies.
-Some methods focus on enhancing the visual quality of videos before applying object detection to the restored outputs \cite{Mao2022single,hill2025mamat}.
-Others retrain existing object detectors on synthetic datasets of atmospheric turbulence \cite{Uzun2025augmenting}.
-Another strategy includes integrating motion maps, which represent displacements caused by spatial distortions, into the network inputs of the object detectors \cite{qin2025unsupervised}.
-Alternatively, some modify the detector's network architectures to better handle turbulence-induced distortions \cite{Lau:ATFaceGAN:2020, Hu:Object:2023}.
-In contrast to these methods, we introduce a novel approach that aggregates information in order to enhance feature quality, effectively enabling simultaneous video restoration and object detection within a cohesive, hybrid framework.
+To address the challenges posed by atmospheric turbulence in video processing, current learning-based approaches typically adopt a variety of strategies.
+Some methods focus on enhancing visual quality before applying object detection to the restored outputs \cite{Mao2022single,hill2025mamat}.
+Others retrain existing object detectors on synthetically generated turbulent datasets \cite{Uzun2025augmenting}.
+JDATT \cite{liu2025jdatt} employs an alternative strategy by jointly training the restoration model and object detector, but this can result in suboptimal performance due to competing objectives.
+Another strategy involves incorporating motion maps—representing displacements caused by spatial distortions—into the input of object detectors \cite{qin2025unsupervised}.
+Alternatively, some approaches modify the detector architectures themselves to better handle turbulence-induced distortions \cite{Lau:ATFaceGAN:2020, Hu:Object:2023}.
+In contrast, we propose a novel approach that aggregates information to enhance feature quality, enabling simultaneous video restoration and object detection (including both classification and localization) within a unified, hybrid framework.

 Existing methods have achieved considerable success in mitigating atmospheric turbulence; however, they often fail to ensure that restored or enhanced imagery is optimally configured for automatic object detection.
 A key challenge is that techniques effective in reducing wavy or ripple effects may inadvertently remove crucial features necessary for object identification within video sequences.
 To address this, this paper proposes a solution called DMAT (\textbf{D}etection and \textbf{M}itigation of \textbf{A}tmospheric \textbf{T}urbulence), that not only enhances visual quality but also improves object detection accuracy, as demonstrated in Fig.~\ref{fig:adresults}, where our combined architecture outperforms individual AT-mitigation and object detection methods.
-Our approach aims to strike a balance between video enhancement and practical applicability in surveillance systems, ensuring improvement in both domains.
+Our approach aims to strike a balance between video enhancement and applicability in surveillance systems, achieving strong results in both domains.